mocar27/MIMUW/README.md

 Repository of each course contains just a quick brief of the task.

-Description of each task is included in the task's repository.
+Description of each task is included in the task's directory or designated repository.

 **Only the solutions belong to me, the content of the tasks belongs to their authors.**